-The Council has asked that the decision on whether or not to contribute any funding to this project be postponed until after the development of a list of prioritised infrastructure for Northland.
+The Council recognises this as a potentially important infrastructure project for Northland.
+However, the Council has decided not to contribute any funding to this project until after the development of a list of prioritised infrastructure for Northland.
 Such a list will be used to help guide the Council and others in making economic and infrastructure development decisions for Northland.